-I) Waterside Enterprise Zone.
-There is significant capital investment relating to investment in improved infrastructure in the Enterprise Zone.
-Initial funding of this is from various sources including the Growing Places Fund; repayment of the funding is reliant on business rates uplift.
+- Failure to secure external funding.
+This is a specific risk for the Vulcan Works and St James Mill Link Road projects. - Cost increases / Specification changes.
+This is a greater risk on any project that is still in the development pool and does not have price certainty. - Waterside Enterprise Zone.
+There has been significant capital investment relating to investment in improved infrastructure in the Enterprise Zone over recent years.
+The bridging funding of this investment is from various sources including the Growing Places Fund.
+The ultimate repayment of this bridging finance is reliant on the delivery of business rates uplift.

-This risk is managed as per t) below.
+This risk is managed as per v) below.

-3.3.5 Housing Revenue Account
+3.3.6 Housing Revenue Account

 m) Reduction in rents by 1% per annum.
-The Government policy to reduce rents by 1% per annum has an impact on the HRA by reducing the funding available by a further £2m (£4m in total) in 2017/18 compared to the HRA Business Plan presented to Council in February 2015.
+The Government policy to reduce rents by 1% per annum has an impact on the HRA by reducing the funding available by a further £2m (£6m in total) in 2018/19 compared to the HRA Business Plan presented to Council in February 2015.
 Over the period of the next four years it is anticipated this would lead to £20m less rental income being received by the HRA.
 This represents a major change, and therefore risk, to the HRA business plan.
 The risk of investing less in the Council's housing stock is that it will deteriorate over time, which will impact on the quality of life for tenants.

 The strategy for managing this change has been to work closely with NPH to identify areas for reducing expenditure across the Management Fee, Repairs & Maintenance budgets and Capital Programme.
 NPH expect to manage the position over the coming years by being more efficient and effective in their use of resources.
-However, this will be more difficult to achieve over the medium term.